 Since Hoi An is a major tourist destination, there’re plenty of means of transportation, mainly by air, by train and by bus.
 Usually, there’re two steps:

-- getting to Da Nang, - and getting from Da Nang to Hoi An.
+– Getting to Da Nang,– And getting from Da Nang to Hoi An.
+You should see how to get to Danang first for more information.

 Flights from Hanoi and Ho Chi Minh are operated by Jetstar, VietJet Air and Vietnam Airlines.
 Other big cities that have flights to Da Nang/Hoi An are Can Tho, Cam Ranh/Nha Trang and Da Lat.